 The winning manuscript will be published by The Hellebore Press.
 Finalists are also eligible for publication and will receive compensation if their title is selected.

-- Send an unpublished manuscript of 10-20 hybrid, prose, visual, free verse, lyrical, collage, or narrative poems in the form of an attachment (preferably doc) to email@example.com.
+- Send an unpublished manuscript of 10-25 hybrid, prose, visual, free verse, lyrical, collage, or narrative poems in the form of an attachment (DOC or PDF).

 - Include a brief bio and contact information within the body of the email.